-Medicare covers all costs.
+Medicare covers all costs (for those eligible for Medicare).

 Is it a problem if I miss a scheduled treatment?

 Radiation treatment is designed to be delivered as small daily treatments to get the best outcome.
 Once treatment has started it is important that the rest are not delayed or missed.
 Sometimes medical reasons can cause a treatment to be delayed or missed, your Radiation Oncologist will discuss this with you.